 A short New Year’s speech from Angola’s President might be welcomed at this time of year.
 But President Dos Santos’ speech proved nearly as impenetrable as the civil war that ended nearly ten years ago.
+Because A 44-word first sentence set the mark in this Angolan President speech.
+He continued with a sentence of 22 words.
+Mercifully he followed that with a 5-word sentence.
+Phew.

 Passive speech forms added to the fog: